stdlib-js/stdlib/tools/remark/plugins/remark-img-equations-src-urls/README.md

     <!-- </equation> -->
     ```

-    Here, the implementation would assume that the SVG equation filename is `equation_absolute_value.svg`, where `equation_` is the default filename prefix.
+    Here, the implementation would assume that the equation image filename is `equation_absolute_value.svg`, where `equation_` is the default filename prefix.

 </section>